Stories by Rachel Lehmann-Haupt:

-This week, protestors in San Francisco called on President Obama to block the construction of the Keystone XL pipeline, which has been proposed to transport oil the 1700 miles from Canada to the Texas Gulf Coast.
-Advocates of the pipeline believe that it’s the holy-grail project that will create jobs for Americans, make us more […]
+The Keystone XL pipeline, which has been proposed to transport oil the 1700 miles from Canada to the Texas Gulf Coast, is something of a Rorschach test in the United States.
+Advocates of the pipeline believe that it’s the holy-grail project that will create jobs for Americans and ensure the country’s oil independence.
+Opponents of the pipeline […]

 Imagine a city skyline — a jagged line of peaks, drops and plateaus — all filled with rooftop farms.
 This is the dream of Roman Gaus, CEO of UrbanFarmers, which aims to turn city roof space into a place to grow fresh food and even raise fish.
 Gaus has contributed an essay to the new […]